V4Fire/Client/src/components/super/i-input-text/README.md

 #### text

+The input text value.
-A text value of the input.
-It can be modified directly from a component.
+It can be modified directly from the component.

 ### Getters

 ### isMaskInfinite

-True if the mask is repeated infinitely.
+True if the mask repeats indefinitely.

 ### Methods

 #### selectText

-Selects all content of the input.
+Selects the entire content of the input.

 #### clearText

-Clears content of the input.
+Clears the content of the input.

 ### Built-in validators

-The component provides a bunch of validators.
+The component provides a bunch of built-in validators.

 ##### required

-Checks that a component value must be filled.
+Checks that the component value must be filled.

 ##### pattern

-Checks that a component value must be matched to the provided pattern.
+Checks that the component value must match the provided template.